nanoframework/Home/docs/building/build-instructions.md

 -G "NMake Makefiles" ../
 ```

-This will call CMake (on your *build* directory that is assumed to be under the repository root) specifying the location of the toolchain install, specifying ChibiOS v17.6.0 as the RTOS version, that the target board is named ST_NUCLEO_F091RC, that STM32F0xx is the series name that it belongs to, debugger feature is to be included, Windows.Devices.Gpio API is to be included and that the build files suitable for NMake are to be generated.
+This will call CMake (on your *build* directory that is assumed to be under the repository root) specifying the location of the toolchain install, that the target board is named ST_NUCLEO_F091RC, that STM32F0xx is the series name that it belongs to, debugger feature is to be included, Windows.Devices.Gpio API is to be included and that the build files suitable for NMake are to be generated.

 Another example: